SyedNasir9/personal-finance-dashboard/README.md

 🌍 Deployment
 Deployed on AWS EC2 with auto-start using pm2 or Docker.

+🚦 Health Check
+A basic health-check.sh script pings the app endpoint and reports availability.
+Can be scheduled via cron or integrated with monitoring tools.

 📄 License
 This project is open-source and available under the MIT License.